ykkim123/ykkim123.github.io/_posts/2020-02-22-Introduction-to-Bayesian-Statistics.md

 ,since its support is [0,1])
 <br>
 ![Bayesian]({{ site.urlimg }}/Introduction-to-Bayesian-Statistics/Bayesian.png "Bayesian")
-<br>Since prior distribution is taken into consideration, maximum credibility of posterior distribution slightly deviates from 0.4.
+<br>Since prior distribution is taken into consideration, maximum credibility of posterior distribution deviates from 0.4.
 <br><br>Posterior distribution may change when:
 1. Sample size changes
 2. Prior distribution changes